vidyasagar-amd/dependency-parser/README.md

-# Dependency-based Selective Test Filtering using Static Ninja for C++ Projects
+# Dependency-based Selective Test Filtering using Static Analysis of Ninja Builds for C++ Projects

 ## Overview